cube-js/cube/docs/content/Examples-Tutorials-Recipes/Building-context-aware-pre-aggregations.md

 Using different environments to test a product is good practice.
 Let's imagine we have three environments: testing, staging, and production.
 We want to use multiple database schemas depending on the current environment.
 In addition, we want to use pre-aggregation for each schema.
-So, in the recipe below, we'll learn how dynamically select database schema and create a pre-aggregation with the scheduled update.
+In the recipe below, we'll learn how to dynamically select database schema and create a pre-aggregation with the scheduled update.

 ## Data schema